ralphowino/swagger/README.md

 ##Quick Tutorial

-We can create a quick documentation for a to-do list api with simple CRUD function for todo items.
+We can create a quick documentation for a to-do list api with simple Crud function for todo items.

 ###Initialize